leiachung41/leiachung41.github.io/README.md

 - Description: In this project, I developed a single-page application featuring a map of my neighbourhood.
 I then added functionality to this map including highlighted locations, third-party data about those locations and various ways to browse the content.
 I used a skill that design patterns assist in developing a manageable codebase.
 Also, I used frameworks that it can decrease the time required developing an application and provide a number of utilities.

-## 2. Classic Arcade Game Clone
+## 2. <a href="https://leiachung41.github.io/prePF/Classic_Arcade_Game_Clone/index.html" target="_blank">Classic Arcade Game Clone</a>
+- Key Points: **HTML, JacaScript, OOJ**
+- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Classic_Arcade_Game_Clone" target="_blank">prePF/Classic_Arcade_Game_Clone/</a>
 - Description: In this project, I built my own arcade game like Frogger Game.
 I am given an <a href="https://github.com/udacity/frontend-nanodegree-arcade-game" target="_blank">art assets and a game loop engine</a>.
 Then, using these tools I added a number of entities to the game including the player characters and enemies to recreate the classic arcade game Frogger.
 I used JavaScript’s object oriented programming features to write eloquently designed classes capable of creating countless instances of similarly functioning objects.
 Furthermore, I discovered a variety of ways inheritance and delegation can be used to create well architected and performant applications.

+## 3. <a href="https://leiachung41.github.io/prePF/Online_Resume/index.html" target="_blank">Online Resume</a>
-- Key Points: HTML, JacaScript, OOJ
+- Key Points: **HTML, CSS, JavaScript, jQuery, DOM**
-- Final Result: <a href="https://leiachung41.github.io/prePF/Classic_Arcade_Game_Clone/index.html" target="_blank">Classic Arcade Game Clone</a>
-- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Classic_Arcade_Game_Clone" target="_blank">prePF/Classic_Arcade_Game_Clone/</a>
+- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Online_Resume/" target="_blank">prePF/Online_Resume/</a>

-## 3. Online Resume
 - Description: For this project, I built my resume by writing <a href="https://leiachung41.github.io/prePF/Online_Resume/before/resumeBuilder_B4.js" target="_blank">resumeBuilder.js</a> JavaScript file that combined my personal information with pre-written <a href="https://leiachung41.github.io/prePF/Online_Resume/before/index_B4.html" target="_blank">index.html</a> and <a href="https://leiachung41.github.io/prePF/Online_Resume/before/style_B4.CSS" target="_blank">style.css</a> templates to generate my resume.
 I used skills that I learned basic JavaScript syntax, which includes manipulating data, building loops and creating functions.
 At the same time, I used some simple jQuery DOM manipulation methods.

+## 4. <a href="https://leiachung41.github.io/Web-Optimization/" target="_blank">Website Oprimization</a>
-- Key Points: HTML, CSS, JavaScript, jQuery, DOM
+- Key Points: **HTML, CSS, JavaScript, Grunt, ngrok, json, Google Page Speed Insights, Chrome Developer Tools**
-- Final Result: <a href="https://leiachung41.github.io/prePF/Online_Resume/index.html" target="_blank">Online Resume</a>
-- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Online_Resume/" target="_blank">prePF/Online_Resume/</a>
+- Github folder: <a href="https://github.com/leiachung41/Web-Optimization" target="_blank">leiachung41/Web-Optimization</a>

-## 4. Website Oprimization
 - Description: In this project, I optimized a <a href="https://github.com/udacity/frontend-nanodegree-mobile-portfolio" target="_blank">provided website</a> with a number of optimization and performance related issues using critical rendering path, the process by which the browser receives HTML, CSS and JavaScript and the required processing to turn them into rendered pixels.
 I achieved a PageSpeed score of at least 90 for index.html both Mobile and Desktop version.
 I Optimized to <a href="https://github.com/leiachung41/Web-Optimization/blob/master/views/js/main.js" target="_blank">views/js/main.js</a> make <a href="https://leiachung41.github.io/Web-Optimization/views/pizza.html" target="_blank">views/pizza.html</a> render with a consistent frame-rate at 60fps when scrolling.
 Also, I reduced time to resize pizzas is less than 5 ms using the pizza size slider on the <a href="https://leiachung41.github.io/Web-Optimization/views/pizza.html" target="_blank">views/pizza.html</a> page.
 (Resize time is shown in the browser developer tools.)

+## 5. <a href="https://leiachung41.github.io/prePF/Feed_Reader_Testing/index.html" target="_blank">Feed Reader Testing</a>
-- Key Points: HTML, CSS, JavaScript, Grunt, ngrok, json, Google Page Speed Insights, Chrome Developer Tools
+- Key Points: **HTML, JavaScript, jQuery, JasmineJS**
-- Final Result: <a href="https://leiachung41.github.io/Web-Optimization/" target="_blank">Website Oprimization</a>
-- Github folder: <a href="https://github.com/leiachung41/Web-Optimization" target="_blank">leiachung41/Web-Optimization</a>
+- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Feed_Reader_Testing/" target="_blank">prePF/Feed_Reader_Testing/</a>

-## 5. Feed Reader Testing
 - Description: In this project, I am given a web-based application (<a href="https://leiachung41.github.io/Feed_Reader_Testing/before/index_B4.html" target="_blank">index.html</a> and <a href="https://github.com/leiachung41/prePF/tree/master/Feed_Reader_Testing/before/feedreader_B4.js">feedreader.js</a>) that reads RSS feeds.
 The application has an incomplete test suite.
 I completed and tested the suite using jasmine as a behavior-driven development framework.
 I used Jasmine to write a number of tests against a pre-existing application.
 I tested the underlying business logic of the application as well as the event handling and DOM manipulation.

+## 6. <a href="https://leiachung41.github.io/prePF/Reloadless_Music_App/index.html" target="_blank">Reloadless Music App</a>
-- Key Points: HTML, JavaScript, jQuery, JasmineJS
+- Key Points: **HTML, CSS, JavaScript, jQuery**
-- Final Result: <a href="https://leiachung41.github.io/prePF/Feed_Reader_Testing/index.html" target="_blank">Feed Reader Testing</a>
-- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Feed_Reader_Testing/" target="_blank">prePF/Feed_Reader_Testing/</a>
+- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Reloadless_Music_App/" target="_blank">prePF/Reloadless_Music_App/</a>

-## 6. Reloadless Music App
 - Description: I praticed Reloadless Music App.
 It is working without reload the music app and just partly changing.

+## 7. <a href="https://leiachung41.github.io/prePF/Templated_Visualize/index.html" target="_blank">Templated Visualize</a>
-- Key Points: HTML, CSS, JavaScript, jQuery
+- Key Points: **HTML, CSS, JavaScript, jQuery**
-- Final Result: <a href="https://leiachung41.github.io/prePF/Reloadless_Music_App/index.html" target="_blank">Reloadless Music App</a>
-- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Reloadless_Music_App/" target="_blank">prePF/Reloadless_Music_App/</a>
+- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Templated_Visualize/" target="_blank">prePF/Templated_Visualize/</a>

-## 7. Templated Visualize
 - Description: I praticed a visualize and responsive site and refered <a href="https://templated.co/visualize" target="_blank">Templated</a>.

+## 8. <a href="https://leiachung41.github.io/prePF/Parallax/index.html" target="_blank">Parallax</a>
-- Key Points: HTML, CSS, JavaScript, jQuery
+- Key Points: **HTML, CSS**
-- Final Result: <a href="https://leiachung41.github.io/prePF/Templated_Visualize/index.html" target="_blank">Templated Visualize</a>
-- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Templated_Visualize/" target="_blank">prePF/Templated_Visualize/</a>
+- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Parallax/" target="_blank">prePF/Parallax/</a>

-## 8. Parallax
 - Description: I praticed a parallax site.
 Parallax scrolling is a web site trend where the background content (i.e. an image) is moved at a different speed than the foreground content while scrolling.
 I refered <a href="https://codepen.io/egoing/pen/yaKvPd?editors=1100" target="_blank">before parallax scrolling design</a>.
 I used css featured that background and transform.
-- Key Points: HTML, CSS
-- Final Result: <a href="https://leiachung41.github.io/prePF/Parallax/index.html" target="_blank">Parallax</a>
-- Github folder: <a href="https://github.com/leiachung41/prePF/tree/master/Parallax/" target="_blank">prePF/Parallax/</a>

 ## 9. Random Background Image
 - Description: I praticed a random background image site and used here <a href="https://source.unsplash.com/" target="_blank">Unsplash Source</a> as a backgound sorurces.